Aviation Regulator

 In common with modern regulatory legislation, the Commission has powers to appoint authorised officers to undertake investigations for the purpose of enforcement of the legislation.
 They may enter premises occupied by certain regulated entities.

-They may require production of records, books, records, et cetera.
+They may require the production of records, books, records, et cetera.
 They may require assistance in the use of electronic equipment.
 They may take and inspect copies of books, documents and records.

 It is an offence to obstruct an officer in the course of the duty.
 It is equally an offence to fail to provide information, hide or suppress documents, give misleading information et cetera.